c3l3si4n/crtdumper/README.md

 go install github.com/Kagee/crtdumper@HEAD
 ```

+## TODOs
+* Actually implement increasing sleep time on HTTP 429 Too Many Requests, Retry-After
+* Option for limiting the HTTP client to IPv4/IPv6 (some logs are dead/slow on IPv6?)

 ## Usage

 CRTDumper has two primary modes, dumping all dmains from one to multiple logs, and